-We are providing our stockholders the opportunity to vote to approve, on an advisory, non-binding basis, the compensation of our executive officers named in the "2020 Summary Compensation Table" under "Executive and Director Compensation," who we refer to as our "named executive officers," as disclosed in this proxy statement in accordance with the SEC's rules.
+We are providing our stockholders the opportunity to vote to approve, on an advisory, non-binding basis, the compensation of our executive officers named in the "2021 Summary Compensation Table" under "Executive and Director Compensation," who we refer to as our "named executive officers," as disclosed in this proxy statement in accordance with the SEC's rules.
 This proposal, which is commonly referred to as "say-on-pay," is required by Section 14A to the Exchange Act.
-Section 14A of the Exchange Act also requires that stockholders have the periodic opportunity to cast an advisory vote with respect to whether future executive compensation advisory votes will be held every one, two or three years, which is the subject of Proposal No. 3.